 Americans with Disabilities Act (ADA)

 In accordance with Illinois Municipal Code, users can read the Village’s grievance procedure regarding the Americans with Disabilities Act.
 If you have any questions or comments about any of these policies, please contact us.

 Section 35.107(b) (28 CFR part 35) requires public entities with 50 or more employees to establish a grievance procedure for hearing complaints, requests or suggestions from individuals regarding access to and participation in public facilities, services, and activities and functions offered by the Village of Lombard.

 A grievance filed against the Village concerning complaints regarding access or alleged discrimination shall be processed in the following manner:

-All complaints regarding access or alleged discrimination shall be placed in writing and submitted to the Building Commissioner, ADA Coordinator, for a resolution.
+All complaints regarding access or alleged discrimination shall be placed in writing and submitted to the ADA Coordinator, for a resolution.
 A record of the complaint and decision made by the ADA Coordinator will be maintained.
 A written decision by the ADA Coordinator will be rendered within 15 working days of receipt of the complaint and sent certified mail to complainant.

 The Board of Trustees shall hear complaints, requests, or suggestions from individuals regarding the access to and participation in public facilities, services, activities, and functions of the Village of Lombard only upon receiving a written request appealing the decision of the ADA Coordinator.
 The Board of Trustees shall hear such complaint in public, after adequate public notice is given.
-The Board of trustees shall issue a written decision within 30 days of its hearing.
-The decision of the Board of trustees shall be final.
+The Board of Trustees shall issue a written decision within 30 days of its hearing.
+The decision of the Board of Trustees shall be final.

 No grievance will be processed or entertained if it is not submitted in writing to the ADA Coordinator.